jehugaleahsa/FlatFiles/README.md

 ## FixedLengthWriter
 If you want to build a fixed-length file, you can use the `FixedLengthWriter` class.
 It accepts the same schema and options arguments used to read files.
 If you want to control the alignment of the columns, you can specify the `FixedAlignment` for each column when defining the schema.
 This will control whether padding is put to the right or the left of the value.

-## ExcelReader
-If you are working with an Excel file, you will want to use the `ExcelReader` class.
-The constructor accepts a combination of a file name, an `ExcelSchema` object and an `ExcelOptions` object.

-The `ExcelOptions` class is used to specify the name of the worksheet to read the data from.
-It also includes fields for specifying the row/column range.
-By default, the reader will try to read the entire worksheet.

-The `IsFirstRecordSchema` property tells the reader to treat the first record in the file as the schema.
-If you provide a schema, the reader will simply skip the first row.
-Although, it probably makes more sense to simply skip the header in the case of Excel (using the `StartingRow` option).
-Otherwise, Excel will try to interpret the type of the column by looking at the values in the worksheet.
-If you don't provide a schema and set the `IsFirstRecordSchema` property to `false`, `ExcelReader` will simply return the row values in whatever way Excel interprets them.

-If your schema's column types do not match what Excel interprets the column type, `ExcelReader` will do its best to convert to the desired value.

 ## DataTables
 If you are using `DataTable`s, you can read and write to a `DataTable` using the `ReadFlatFile` and `WriteFlatFile` extension methods.
 Just pass the corresponding reader or writer object.